Does your ear turn red when asked to speak in a room?

 Social anxiety can be defined as nervousness in social situations; social anxiety is the fear of being negatively judged and evaluated by other people.
 It is the fear of social situations that involve interaction with other people.

-Every problem has a solution and social anxiety also comes with a plethora of solutions.
-The issue is best tackled when transparency is practiced rather than withholding.
-Certain pointers to ponder over:
+Every question has an answer and social anxiety also comes with a plethora of solutions.
+The issue is best tackled when transparency is practiced rather than withheld.
+Certain pointers to ponder over.

 Love me, hate me, but take me the way I am.
-This attitude will help sail through rough waters.
+This attitude will help you sail through rough waters.
 If you live for people’s acceptance, you will die from their rejection.
 Any person who suffers from anxiety must love him first.
 He must realize that’s it’s okay to be an introvert.
-He is contributing in maintaining a balance between extrovert and introvert people.
+He is contributing in maintaining a balance between outgoing and self contained people.
 After all, you need someone who can listen to all those talkative souls there!

 Yes!
 You are not the only soul on this earth who feels or behaves in such a manner.
 There are many of us who co-exist and its fine to have such inhibitions.
 We’re all in the same game, just different levels.
-Many people do not bring this issue open in public.
-They are doing no good by doing this.
+People do not bring this issue openly in public.
+Withholding won’t do any good to them.
 Medical help goes a long way to overcome this disorder.
 Seek help, it’s the need of the hour.

 People having social anxiety must move out of their comfort zone.
 They have to learn as to when to be aggressive and when to be patient.
 And this is the biggest challenge they face.
-Self-blaming is the easiest route for them.
+Self-blaming becomes the easiest route for them.
 “I say sorry a lot, mostly because I feel everything is my fault”.
 One must move on and let go oneself out of this self-blame.
 It does not do any good to us.
-Don’t criticize people and at the same time don’t give anyone the right to do to you also.
-And self-criticism which is followed widely n blindly by social anxieties should immediately stop.
+Don’t criticise people and at the same time don’t give anyone the right to do this to you also.
+And self-criticism which is followed widely n blindly by people having social anxieties should immediately stop.
 Practice self-rewarding yourself, not performing a postmortem of all your actions.

 Once a person has identified his problems and challenged his mindset and thoughts, he should be encouraged to focus on the present and think realistically than fear future outcomes.
-The whole process of remaining “present – focus” helps to a great extent.
-A hierarchy of fear chart should be made with “no anxiety” having 0 score and a “panic attack” having the score of a perfect 10.
+The whole process of remaining present and focused to the situation helps to a great extent.
+A hierarchy of fear chart should be made with “panic attack” having 0 score and a “no anxiety” having the score of a perfect 10.